Why am I such a people-pleaser in my relationship?

 What I specialize in.

-Because THIS is the fastest way to shift yourself and your relationship for the better.
+Because THIS is an effective way to shift yourself and your relationship for the better.
+Only when that shift happens do boundaries stop feeling forced.

-And instead, they become calm, clean and natural.
+And instead, they become calm, clean, and natural.

-And finally, relationships finally start to feel mutual!
+And finally, relationships start to feel mutual!

 Positive.